 The course credits-by-examination program helps students who have acquired academic knowledge outside of the conventional college classroom to earn credit for their work.
-New SUNY Buffalo State students, as well as those already enrolled, can benefit.
+New Buffalo State students, as well as those already enrolled, can benefit.

 Any Buffalo State undergraduate may receive a maximum of 30 semester hours of credit and, with departmental approval, may receive up to a maximum of 12 semester hours of credit toward a major program via proficiency examinations.

 Advanced Placement (AP), International Baccalaureate (IB), College-Level Examination Program (CLEP), and Cambridge Advanced Level (A-Level) Exams are the proficiency exams recognized by Buffalo State for college credit.

 Official AP transcripts are required to receive college credit.
 Call 1-888-CALL-4-AP to have your AP credits transferred and use our CEEB code (2533).

 Official CLEP transcripts are required to receive college credit.
 Call 1-800-257-9558 to have your CLEP credits transferred and use our CEEB code (2533).